Mastercard/open-banking-reference-application/README.md

 -   **ReactJS (v18.2.21)**

 This application is built using the ReactJS framework.
 ReactJS requires Node version 14+.
-However, It is recommended that you use one of NodeJS's LTS releases or one of the [more general recent releases](https://github.com/nodejs/Release).
+We recommend that you use one of NodeJS's LTS releases or one of the [more general recent releases](https://github.com/nodejs/Release).
 A Node version manager such as [nvm](https://github.com/creationix/nvm) (Mac and Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows) can help with this.

 ### Installation

-Before using the open banking reference application, you will need to set up a project in the local machine.
+Before using this reference application, you will need to set up a project in the local machine.
-The following commands will help you to get the latest code and install the required dependencies on your machine.
+The following commands will help you to get the latest code and install the required dependencies on your machine:

 ```shell
 git clone https://github.com/Mastercard/open-banking-reference-application.git